 Pursuant to relevant legislation, Council will delegate authority to (and thereby authorise) certain staff to carry out inspections and take necessary action as part of their duties.

 Council views the power to enter private property in order to carry out investigations very seriously and will ensure that these powers are exercised in accordance with all relevant legal requirements.

-All Council staff who carry out inspections on private land for regulatory purposes must:
+All Council staff carring out inspections on private land for regulatory purposes must:

-- Have a delegation from Council to enter the premises in order to carry out investigations in the performance of their duties. - Be authorised by Council where this is required by specific legislation to permit inspections on private property.
+- Have a delegation from Council to enter the premises in order to carry out investigations in the performance of their duties. - Be authorised by Council where this is required by specific legislation to permit inspections on private property. - Carry photographic identification demonstrating authorisation to enter private property under the relevant legislation.